 Watch out for pitfalls

-Personally I feel that being in America and going all out in to extreme frugality is not a very good idea for long-term perspective.
-Constant couponing and deal seeking, when becomes a habit can tax on your personal time.
-It may cause household tensions between parents and children.
-Do make having fun a constant routine and reward saving money attitude.
+I feel that being an American going all-out into extreme frugality is not a very good idea from a long-term perspective.
+When constant couponing and deal seeking and delayed gratification becomes a habit they tax your personal happiness.
+It may cause household tensions.

-The temporary visa workers can neglect small health related issues while they are in this country.
-They get their annual leave to go back to home countries for vacation.
-It provides a good opportunity access health care at a much lesser cost.
-You being permanently in US do not have this flexibility.
-Do not let health issue un attended.
-If you do you may run in to a bigger cost towards treatment later on.
+Temporary visa workers can even neglect small health-related issues while they are in this country.
+They get their annual leaves to go back home.
+It provides a good opportunity to access health care at a much lesser cost.
+You being permanently in the US do not have this flexibility.
+Do not let health issues unattended.
+If you do, you may run into a bigger healthcare cost later on.

 I’ve never personally known a visa worker, but I think living like this is fascinating.
 This is the extreme example of deferred gratification.
 Could you imagine what would happen if the average American did this?